 How long does it take to learn piano?

-A very common question that comes up from adult piano students, is how long does it take to learn to play piano.
+A very common question that comes up from adult piano students, is how long does it take to learn piano.
 We define "Play the Piano" as the same as "Piano proficiency", which we will define later in the article.
 But if you really want to burn up the piano, how long does it take to get to that point in your piano lessons?

 The shortest answer to how long does it take to learn piano is, "it depends".
 But a breakdown of those factors are as follows: